California Right to Die Law

 Right to Die Had Many Objections Initially

-One of the topics that caused the most argument was the use of the term assisted suicide.
-That is one of the reasons the use of the terms aid in dying, end of life, right to die, and death with dignity were preferred.
+One of the topics that caused much argument was the use of the term assisted suicide.
+That is one of the reasons the terms aid in dying, end of life, right to die, and death with dignity were preferred.
 Just using the term suicide caused votes against the legislation.

-ABC News in Los Angeles tells the story of patients who have long fought for their right to die, but are finding out that now, according to the new law there are many steps that need to be followed.
-In addition, not all doctors are required to participate or are all religious-based systems.
+ABC News in Los Angeles tells the story of patients who have long fought for their right to die but are finding out that, according to the new law, many steps must be followed.
+In addition, not all doctors are required to participate, nor are all religious-based systems.

-Other segments of the law require the patient to be at least 18 years of age, have less than 6 months to live, be the one who starts the process and be able to take the medication at home without help.
+In addition to having only six months of life remaining, the person must be able to take the medication at home without help.
 There must be no sign of mental disease as diagnosed by the patient’s doctor.

 The acceptance of the right to die is gaining greater acceptance, even from the catholic church.
-Archbishop Tutu has suffered from prostate cancer for many years and his himself an advocate as shown in these recent quotes.
+Archbishop Tutu had suffered from prostate cancer for many years and was an advocate before his passing, as shown in these recent quotes.

 Dying people should have the right to choose how and when they leave mother earth.